doron-cohen/antidot/README.md

 Answering yes will move the directory and write the environment variable to a file that can be easily sourced by the shell.
 Running `antidot init` will create a shell script that will do just that.

 Adding `eval "$(antidot init)"` to your `.bashrc` or `.zshrc` will make sure you shell sessions will see these variables and aliases.
 In Fish the proper way is to run `antidot init | source`.
 You could add it to `$__fish_config_dir/conf.d/antidot.fish`.

+## Building

+    go build main.go -o antidot

+A makefile is also provided with some extra options